Ordina-Group/JWorks-blog/_posts/2024-10-25-clean-code-and-the-clean-coder.md

 He encourages us to refine our abilities through regular coding exercises, side projects, or collaborative coding sessions with others.
 Uncle Bob’s suggests that if you work 40 hours a week, you should be spending an additional 20 hours on self-improvement.
 Now, don’t take that literally, but understand the essence of what he’s saying.
 It’s not necessarily about the amount of time; it’s about making learning a priority.
-Whether it’s reading a book, working on a side project, doing coding katas, or even just experimenting with new technologies, the key is to dedicate time to growing as a developer.
+Whether it’s reading a book, working on a side project, doing coding katas, or even just experimenting with new technologies, the key is to dedicate time to growing as a developer—or, as Uncle Bob says, to becoming a professional programmer.

 Since I've started doing it, I’ve found that the more I practice outside of work, the better I perform when I’m on the job.
 Working on side projects, for instance, has exposed me to different challenges and has helped me think more creatively when solving problems at work.